Nestled deep in the lush Minnesota Northwoods, Wausota Resort is surrounded by beauty, serenity and excitement.

-Please join us for excellent fishing, fun in the sun, water skiing, our Wednesday pot luck dinner and bonfires.
+Please join us for excellent fishing, fun in the sun on our sandy beach, water activities and bonfires.
 The fall brings an aboundance of grouse, duck, bear and deer hunters to the Squaw Lake area.
 Round lake has a good resident population of ducks and geese and gets good shooting when the northern ducks start coming down.
-We are available for lodging thru deer season.
+We are currently available for lodging thru the middle of October.

 Fishing on Round Lake is excellent!
 Round Lake covers just under 3,000 acres.
-It is excellent fishing for Walleye, Northern Pike, Crappie and Perch.
+It is excellent fishing for Walleye, Northern Pike, Crappie, bluegill, largemouth bass and Perch.
 Round Lake has a special slot and limits on Walleye and Norhtern Pike.
-All walleye from 17-26" must be immediately released.
-One over 26" is allowed in possession.
-All northern pike from 22-36" must be immediately released.
-One northern pike over 36" is allowed in possession.
-Possession limit of northern pike is nine.
+Be sure to keep up on the latest regulations.
 Click Here to view the latest fish statistics and information about Round Lake from the Minnesota Department of Natural Resources.
-Click Here for a map of Round Lake and Click Here for a copy of the 2013 Minnesota Fishing Regulations.
+Click Here for a map of Round Lake and Click Here for a copy of the Minnesota Fishing Regulations.

 If you do not feel like cooking, you will find two good restaurants in Squaw Lake, just a few minutes away from Wausota Resort.
-The Hill Restaurant and The Crow Bar both offer good breakfasts, lunches and dinners.
+Leino's Bar & Restaurant and Fishtales both offer good food and entertainment.

 If you are interested in a little sightseeing while at Wausota Resort we invite you to explore the Chippewa National Forest.
 The Cutfoot Sioux ranger station and visitor center is located on State Highway 46 just 10 minutes from Wausota Resort, near Cutfoot Sioux Lake and Lake Winnibigoshish north of Deer River, Minnesota.
 For more information call 218-246-8233 or stop in at the Cut Foot Sioux Visitor Center for a summer tour schedule or to pick up more information about their self-guided tour.